4d/docs/website/translated_docs/es/FormObjects/listbox_overview.md

 ![](assets/en/FormObjects/listbox_styles3.png)

-To restore the original appearance of the list box, you can:
+Para restaurar la apariencia original de la caja del list box, puede:

 - pass the `lk inherited` constant in element 2 of the background color arrays for columns 1 and 2: then they inherit the red background color of the row.
 - pass the `lk inherited` constant in elements 3 and 4 of the style array for column 5: then they inherit the standard style, except for element 4, which changes to italics as specified in the style array of the list box.